Published on 13 May 2019 | Updated on 11 December 2020

 Let’s start with some advantages of the Creative Cloud subscription over the standard CD installations.

 First of all, in 2013, Adobe announced that they would not release new versions for Creative Suite anymore.
-Users had to face the fact that eventually CS6 would be outdated if it received no further updates or new versions.
-It was probably OK for some users, but considering that for $50 a month you get ALL latest versions of ALL programs was a great advantage.
+Users had to face the fact that CS6 would be outdated eventually if it receives no further updates or new versions.
+It was probably OK for some users, but considering that for $50 a month you get ALL latest versions of ALL apps was a great advantage.
 You need the Internet connection for the updates but you can still work with Creative Cloud apps offline.

 What’s important, Adobe ensured its users, that in case they need to shut down the Creative Cloud service all subscribers would be able to keep the latest version of the software.